 In neighborhoods such as Paloma del Sol and Redhawk, local streets also experience collisions tied to rolling stops or drivers failing to yield.
 Accidents can happen anywhere, but intersections and highway on-ramps are especially prone to rear-end and side-impact crashes.
 Whether it’s a fender-bender or a serious wreck, understanding these patterns can help you reduce the risk of being in a car collision.

 Timing matters after a car accident in California, and missing a deadline can limit or eliminate your options.
 One of the first obligations many drivers overlook is reporting the crash to the state.
-California law requires filing a DMV SR-1 form within 10 days if the collision caused injury or death or resulted in property damage exceeding $1,000.
+California car accident laws require filing a DMV SR-1 form within 10 days if the collision caused injury or death or resulted in property damage exceeding $1,000.
 This requirement applies even if law enforcement responded to the scene.

 Separate from reporting duties, California sets firm deadlines for filing injury claims.
 Most personal injury and wrongful death claims must be filed within two years of the incident date.
 A claim involving property damage typically has a three-year deadline.
 These timelines apply regardless of whether an insurance claim is still pending.
 Failing to meet this deadline could mean that you are barred from using the courts to secure fair compensation.